 Visit Helen for New Year's Eve for the city's Annual Dropping of the Edelweiss, a family-friendly evening of live music, dancing, delicious food, and, of course, watching the Edelweiss drop, all while surrounded by the ambiance of a fairy tale alpine village.

-For a New Year's bash like no other, join the other Christmas Adventure guests for a celebration that includes fireworks, a visit from the Snow Angel, festival snowfall, music, costumed characters and dance-a-longs.
+For a New Year's bash like no other, join the other Stone Mountain Christmas guests for a celebration that includes fireworks, a visit from the Snow Angel, festival snowfall, music, costumed characters and dance-a-longs.

 Experience a New Year's event that will leave you speechless at the Tallapoosa Possum Drop.
-At this traditional event, guests will watch Spencer, the stuffed possum, make his decent to ring in the new year, and will enjoy live music, a Kid Zone, fireworks, crowning of the Possum King and Queen, souvenirs and more.
+At this traditional event, guests will watch Spencer, the stuffed possum, make his descent to ring in the new year, and will enjoy live music, a Kid Zone, fireworks, souvenirs and more.

 Purchase your tickets early.
 This popular event features a dance party, bubble-wrap firecrackers, a visit from special guests, kids activities and more.

 Gold Nugget Drop 2019 in Villa Rica.
 10 p.m. to midnight, Tuesday, Dec.
 31. Free.
 The MILL Amphitheater.
 106 Temple Street, Villa Rica, 678-840-1160. downtownvillarica.com/gold-nugget-drop/.